 Platform & Strategy

 The third generation of the BMW X1, which goes by the codename BMW U11, will be underpinned by the modular FAAR (Frontantriebsarchitektur – which, when translated to English, reads as Front Wheel Drive architecture).
 The FAAR, a multi-energy platform, is designed from the ground up to be compatible with internal combustion engines, plug-in hybrids, and all-electric.

-Thus far, BMW’s offerings in the entry range of electric vehicles have been muted.
+BMW doesn’t have many EVs in its lineup right now.
 The BMW i3, which completed 7 years on the market in 2020, has over 200,000 units to its name.
 For customers seeking a larger product with all-electric capability, the next (and only) offering is the recently launched BMW iX3 (if you count out the Mini Cooper SE).
-However, even with the iX3, the USA will not get this BMW electric SUV, with its availability restricted to China and Europe.
+However, the USA does not get this BMW electric SUV, with its availability restricted to China and Europe.

 The push to launch an affordable BMW electric vehicle in the U.S., such as the iX1, could not come sooner as the brand is seeing sales of its electric range drop in the States (BMW has stopped reporting sales numbers of its EVs in the USA, it only releases the percentage of drop).
-Since the i3 has no planned successor and given the global market’s heavy appetite for crossovers, the iX1 could be the right successor globally.
+Since the i3 has no planned successor and given the global market’s heavy appetite for crossovers, the iX1 could take on the mantle as the entry-level BMW EV.